amitp-ai/amitp-ai/README.md

 - Strong understanding of unsupervised learning algorithms such as PCA, K-means, expectation-maximization.
 - Collaborative filtering and content based recommendation systems as well as various anomaly detection algorithms.

+### Autonomous Vehicle Path Planning and Control
+- Behavior planning (in structured environments) using cost function based finite state machines as well as in (unstructured environments) using A* search algorithm.
+- Machine learning based environmental prediction and trajectory generation using jerk minimization techniques.
+- Control: proportional-integrate-derivative (PID), Linear Quadratic Regulator (LQR), and Model Predictive Control (MPC)

 ## RELEVANT PROJECTS
 ### Text Summarization (Spring 2021)
-- Mastered skills in the full machine learning stack, including data wrangling, deep learning, and deploying ML systems at scale.
-- 400+ hours of hands-on course material with 1:1 industry expert mentor and completion of an in-depth capstone project.
-- Capstone project was on text summmarization where input text was first pre-processed followed by data wrangling and data exploration.
+- Input text was first pre-processed followed by data wrangling and data exploration.
 - Thereafter experimented with various encoder-decoder type of models using LSTM, attention based LSTM, transformers, and memory efficient transformers.
 Memory efficient transformers performed the best with Rouge-1 and Rouge-2 scores of 38.3 and 13.3.
 - Productionized using a Docker container and served the model using a web interface through AWS.